Form C100 for Child Arrangements [2020 Step-By-Step Guide]

 Question 4: “Are you looking for an order to formalise an agreement (consent order)?”
 You and your ex-partner may have come to an agreement in mediation and you are both wanting it made into a court order.

 Question 5: “Is this a case with an international element or factors affecting litigation capacity?”
 This refers to situations such as a parent taking a child out of the UK, a child with two nationalities and one of the parents have threatened to take the child out of the UK, one of the parents relocating abroad with the child.

 Question 6: “Will the child, or any of the people involved, need to use spoken or written Welsh during the course of the proceedings?”
 I think this speaks for itself!

 Mediation is a voluntary process, so attending mediation is always your own choice.

-However, the courts do expect the you will attempt mediation with your ex-partner before going to court, unless there are mitigating circumstances, such as domestic violence or safe guarding issues.
+However, the courts do expect that you will attempt mediation with your ex-partner before going to court, unless there are mitigating circumstances, such as domestic violence or safe guarding issues.

 Page 2 – The children involved

 This page is probably the simplest on the form.
 All you need to do is give your children’s details.
 Include all the children that need to be considered in your application.
 Remember to start with the oldest child first and list them oldest to youngest.
 Dates of birth need to be date, then month, then year, e.g. 5 March 2014 is 05 03 2014.
 Then, for each child, state the “Orders applied for”.
 In our case this is “Child Arrangement Order”.
 And for each child, say what the Applicant’s (you) and the Respondent’s (the other party) relationship to the child is – don’t assume it’s obvious!

 Page 3 – More information about the children